cruzas/tron_kart/README.md

 Tron Kart
 =========

-This repository holds the work of 4 contributors with the aim to develop a game inspired by the classic Tron game.
+This repository holds the work of 4 contributors with the aim to develop a game inspired by the classic Tron game and Mario Kart.

 Please note that this project is currently under development.
 Consequently, this repository will contain many files that will serve as tests and sample files.